 Membership is open to any woman who is at least eighteen years of age and can prove lineal, blood line, descent from an ancestor who aided in achieving American Independence.
 This service may be through Military Service, Civil Service, Patriotic Service or as a Signer of the Declaration of Independence.
 The applicant must provide documentation for each statement of birth, marriage and death.

-Regent Sylvia Nelson First Vice Regent Mary Anne Duluk Second Vice Regent Julie Ann Beadle Chaplain Bennie Mae Latimer Recording Secretary Dorothy Moore Corresponding Secretary Ellen Steward Treasurer Katie Berry Registrar Brenda Springer-Halseth Historian Susan Sweetman Librarian Carolyn Varga
+Regent Sylvia Nelson First Vice Regent Mary Anne Duluk Second Vice Regent Julie Ann Beadle Chaplain Bennie Mae Latimer Recording Secretary Dorothy Moore Corresponding Secretary Ellen Steward Treasurer Elizabeth Garner Registrar Brenda Springer-Halseth Historian Susan Sweetman Librarian Carolyn Varga

 When We Meet

 Meetings are held on the second Saturday of each month at 12:00 noon, September through May.

 If you are interested in coming to one of our meetings, please contact us for more information.

 Send comments and questions to the webmaster John Sackett Chapter.

 The DAR Insignia is the property of, and is copyrighted by, the National Society of the Daughters of the American Revolution.